mebobby2/MachineLearningBook/README.md

 The cost function is the key to solving any problem using optimization, and it’s usu- ally the most difficult thing to determine.

+Whether a particular optimization method will work depends very much on the problem.
+Simulated annealing, genetic optimization, and most other optimization methods rely on the fact that, in most problems, the best solution is close to other good solutions.

 ### Maths
 #### Number of combinations
 Let's say I have six values, A, B, C, D, E, F. And TWO of these values make a valid tuple.
 How many times/loops do I need to make to find the valid tuple.
 The formula is I^P, where P = number of possibilities and I = the number of inputs.
 Hence, 6^2 = 36 loops/combinations we need to look through.